DPotoyan/Chem324/_build/Lec6-1.md

-Using this orthogonality we now multiplu  first order pertrubation equation by $\langle n^0 \mid$
+Using the orthogonality we now multiply  first order pertrubation equation by $\langle n^0 \mid$